Crumb Top Baking

 Frequently asked questions

-How long does it take for oat milk chia pudding to thicken?
+How long does it take for this chia pudding to thicken?

 It normally takes about 3-4 hours for chia pudding to fully thicken.
 I usually make it in the evening and let it sit overnight in the fridge.